While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Platforms: Windows, Mac

-Speaking of booking modes, Pro Wrestling Sim is a text-based wrestling booking simulator that sees you organizing a wrestling promotion with superb control over the entire operation.
+Speaking of booking modes, Pro Wrestling Sim is a text-based wrestling booking simulator that sees you organizing promotions with superb control.

 The game features a Promise system in which workers will reward you for following through on their requests with continued loyalty.